[email protected] - LinkedIn profile

 Oakland, CA, USA

-I have re-architected some of the world's leading Web sites, developed by hundreds of engineers, and used by hundreds of millions of users every month.
+I have built some of the world's leading Web sites and systems supporting them, developed by teams ranging from 10 to 100s of engineers, and used by hundreds of millions of users.

-I have participated in the definition of aspects of the technical and products strategies of one of the largest Web companies in the world.
+I have participated in the definition of aspects of the technical and product strategies of companies that are leaders in their field.

 I have written Web standards and a book, and have given technical presentations to large audiences around the world.